Credit:

 Washing machines use a lot less water than they used to.
 If it looks like your washer isn’t filling up enough, that might not be a problem.

-Front-load washers are designed to use much less water than top-loading washers.
+Front-load washers use much less water than top-loading washers.
 Water fills the lower part of the drum, not the whole thing.
-By the rotation of the drum, clothes are lifted and dropped through a shallow pool of water during the cycle.
+During the cycle, the drum's rotation lifts and drops clothes through a shallow pool of water.

-If you’re having trouble with your laundry not getting as clean as it should, and there’s truly not enough water filling the drum, you may have an issue with your water pressure, fill hose, or sensors within the machine.
+If you’re having trouble with your laundry not getting as clean as it should, and there’s truly not enough water filling the drum, you may have an issue with your water pressure, fill hose, or machine sensors.
 Check the user manual or schedule a service call to address the issue.

 Washing Machine Maintenance Tips